asrvn/mersenne/readme.md

 # Mersenne Prime Finder in Python
 A lightweight and decently optimized script for finding Mersenne primes.
-Uses multi-core processing along with the Sieve of Eratosthenes for generating primes and the PRP/Lucas-Lehmer test to check Mersenne primes.
+Uses multi-core processing along with the Sieve of Eratosthenes to generate primes and the PRP/Lucas-Lehmer test to check Mersenne primes.
 Built-in error handling for the cherry on top.

 experimental.py uses PRP to scout Mersenne primes and Lucas-Lehmer to verify them as such, while main.py simply uses Lucas-Lehmer for everything